freddolino-lab/ShapeME/README.md

 ## Using your own data

 Enter the directory containing your sequence files, shape files, and input score files.
-Run the code beloe, with the following substitutions:
+The following required arguments must be present, but read below further for a comprehensive list of arguments that can be accepted by ShapeME:

++ \<data_dir\>
+    + The location containing your input fasta file and scores file.
 + \<seq\_fasta\>
-    + The name of the file containing the fasta records.
-Use only the basename.
+    + The name of the file containing the fasta records. *Use only the basename.
-    The file must be in `--data_dir`.
+    The file must be in `--data_dir`.*
 + \<score\_file\>
-    + The file containing input scores, which could be binary, categorical, or continuous.
+    + The file containing input scores, which could be binary scores, categorical scores, or continuous values.
 If they are continuous, you MUST set the `--continuous` flag at the command line to set the number of bins into which to discretize the input scores.
-For instance, `--continuous 10` would create 10 approximately evenly populated bins into which to allocate the input data.
+For instance, `--continuous 10` would create 10 approximately evenly populated bins into which to allocate the input data. *Use only the basename.
+        The file must be in `--data_dir`.*
 + \<crossval\_folds\>
-    + A required argument.
-We usually set this to 5, indicating that in addition to a round of motif inference on the entire dataset, 5-fold crossvalidation will be performed to assess the reproducibility of motif inference on your data.
+    + We usually set this to 5, indicating that in addition to a round of motif inference on the entire dataset, 5-fold crossvalidation will be performed to assess the reproducibility of motif inference on your data.

+In addition to the required arguments above, one additional argument to be aware of is `--nprocs`:

 + \<nprocs\>
     + Sets the number of parallel processes to use for shape motif inference.
     + The value you use will depend on the available resources of your system.